-It’s no secret that New York City is expensive, so much so that the thought of homeownership can be discouraging for those who are having trouble saving for a down payment and other closing costs.
+Buying a home in New York City is expensive, and many first-time homebuyers can have trouble saving for a down payment and other closing costs.
 However, there are several programs out there that can help first-time homebuyers with their down payment for their very first home.
 Specifically, first-time homebuyers who need down payment assistance can contact both private and public entities to obtain down payment assistance.

 First-time buyers’ grants make buying a home in New York possible and affordable for those buyers who qualify.
 Specifically, these programs can help first-time homebuyers with down payment and closing costs.
 Various types of first-time home buyer grants are available through multiple entities, city agencies, and nonprofits.